Topological edge states in two-dimensional $\mathbb{Z}_4$ Potts paramagnet protected by the $\mathbb{Z}_4^{\times 3}$ symmetry: Numerical analysis of the boundary model

 Setting $k=3$ gives $c_{\text{coset}}(3)=11/5$, which agrees with our entanglement entropy estimate within the numerical precision.
 This is strong evidence that low-energy edge theory is compatible with the $SU(3)_3/SU(2)_3$ coset.

 The definitive identification, however, requires matching the operator content based on the conformal towers\cite{DiFrancesco1997}, not only $c$.
 Our preliminary open-chain estimate for the \emph{boundary} scaling dimension in a single chiral sector, determined by the conformal boundary conditions of the microscopic edge, is $h^{(\mathrm{b})}_1 = 0.04 \pm 0.02$.
 It does not obviously coincide with one of the simplest values quoted above.
 This may reflect a finite-size effect, a symmetry-sector restriction in DMRG computation, or the specific conformal boundary condition realized by $\widetilde{H}_\partial$.
 Therefore, to sharpen the CFT identification beyond the central charge, one will need to: (i) extract several low-lying gaps (and degeneracies) in symmetry-resolved sectors and match them to conformal towers, (ii) perform smaller-size periodic-boundary calculations to access both energies and momenta, enabling a direct extraction of bulk $(h,\bar h)$, and (iii) analyze correlators and/or the entanglement spectrum to identify the leading lattice operators and their scaling dimensions.
-Since decomposition into true bulk weights $(h_i,\bar h_i)$ and momentum quantization $P\propto (h_i-\bar h_i)$ apply to periodic chains, a better computer infrastructure will be required to compute these.
+Our preliminary data of several low-lying excited states on shorter open chains did not show anomalous convergence problems, including in near-degenerate cases.
+However, the available sizes are not yet sufficient for a stable assignment of several scaling dimensions.
+This indicates that the conformal-tower analysis is technically feasible, but that reliable extraction of bulk weights $(h_i,\bar h_i)$ and momentum quantization $P\propto(h_i-\bar h_i)$ will require periodic-boundary calculations with momentum resolution, which are substantially more demanding than the open-chain DMRG calculations reported here.